liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

 ## High-Level Architecture [](id=high-level-architecture)

 Liferay Screens for Android is composed of a Core, a Screenlet layer, a View layer, and Interactors.
-Interactors are, although technically part of the core, worth describing here, as they facilitate interaction with local and remote data sources and communication between the Screenlet layer and the [Liferay Mobile SDK](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/mobile).
+Interactors are, although technically part of the core, worth describing as they facilitate interaction with local and remote data sources and communication between the Screenlet layer and the [Liferay Mobile SDK](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/mobile).